openstack-archive/cookbook-openstackclient/README.rst

 Requirements
 ============

-- Chef 14 or higher
+- Chef 15 or higher
-- ChefDK 3.2.30 for testing (also includes Berkshelf for cookbook dependency resolution)
+- Chef Workstation 0.15.6 for testing (also includes Berkshelf for cookbook dependency resolution)
 - gem 'fog-openstack'

 Resources